JetLightStudio/NetCoreCharts/README.md

-# NetCoreCharts
+# .NetCoreCharts
- integrate chart.js with Asp.Net Core application with 4 different types of charts, which are:
+ Integrate chart.js with Asp.Net Core application with 4 different types of charts, which are:

     Pie
     Bar